Lightning-AI/pytorch-lightning/README.md

 ![Overview](docs/source/_static/images/pl_overview.gif)

 ## How much effort is it to convert?
 You're probably tired of switching frameworks at this point.
 But it is a very quick process to refactor into the Lightning format (ie: hours).
-[Check out this tutorial](https://towardsdatascience.com/how-to-refactor-your-pytorch-code-to-get-these-42-benefits-of-pytorch-lighting-6fdd0dc97538)
+[Check out this tutorial](https://towardsdatascience.com/how-to-refactor-your-pytorch-code-to-get-these-42-benefits-of-pytorch-lighting-6fdd0dc97538).

+## What are the differences with PyTorch?
+If you're wondering what you gain out of refactoring your PyTorch code, [read this comparison!](https://towardsdatascience.com/from-pytorch-to-pytorch-lightning-a-gentle-introduction-b371b7caaf09)

 ## Starting a new project?
 [Use our seed-project aimed at reproducibility!](https://github.com/PytorchLightning/pytorch-lightning-conference-seed)